 Radish micro greens LOVE water.
 A general rule of thumb (which doesn't always hold true for all greens) is the larger the green, the more water it sucks up.
 This is true for most hardy varieties such as sunflower and peas as well.
 Radish micro greens like up to 2 cups a day for a full sized 10" x 20" tray.
 The MOST IMPORTANT way to determine if radishes, or almost any micro green, has enough water is to check the top of the soil.
-If the soil is dry then you need to water - for radishes this is always the case.
+If the soil is dry then you need to water - for radishes this usually the case.

 Micro greens are typically harvested around the time the second leaves, also known as the first "true" leaves appear (the first "false" leaves are called Cotyledons).
 For radish, this is usually about 2-3 inches tall.
 Harvesting radish micro greens is very easy and simple.
 Take your sharpest scissors and cut!
 If you are growing in your kitchen, you can cut as you go for the freshest greens.
 Another way is to use this puppy from Amazon shown below!
 This is my preferred way that takes a fraction of the time.